jayqi/reprexlite/README.md

 reprex
 ```

 This will take you into your system's default command-line text editor where you can type or paste your Python code.
-On macOS for example, this will be `vi`.
+On macOS, for example, this will be `vi`.
 You can set your default editor using the `$EDITOR` environment variable—I'm personally a fan of `nano`.

 Once you're done, reprexlite will print out your reprex to console.